viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 ## Next Steps

-Now that your Pi has a Viam-compatible operating system installed, continue to our [viam-server installation guide](/installation/install/).
+Now that your Pi has a Viam-compatible operating system installed, and you learned how to enable specific communication protocols and add additional Wifi credentials, continue to our [viam-server installation guide](/installation/install/).